Kenai River Fishing Seasons

 July is the beginning of our Kenai river fishing season, where we can target the largest kings in the world out of the comfort of our specially designed 20′ powerboats.
-We fish for these hard fighting fish by back trolling or back bouncing large plugs or spin-n-glos on a jet-diver, utilizing bait when legally allowed.
-Fishing for Kenai king salmon is not a numbers fishery, however the raw power and sheer adrenaline rush an angler experiences when they hook one of these giants more than makes up for it.
-The incredible fight these fish put up can defeat even the most experienced angler, although the largest fish of the 2017 season was caught by a 13 year old boy and was 50″ long and an estimated 50 pounds!
-Just imagine the battle that a fish like this estimated 65 pounder put up.
-These second run kings are the ultimate sport fish.
+We fish for these hard-fighting fish by back-trolling large plugs or spin-n-glos on a jet diver, utilizing bait when legally allowed.
+Fishing for Kenai king salmon is not a numbers fishery, however, the raw power and sheer adrenaline rush an angler experiences when they hook one of these giants more than makes up for it.
+The incredible fight these fish put up can defeat even the most experienced angler.

 If a priority for your Alaskan vacation is to bring home a box of fish, look no further than the kenai river sockeye salmon.
 Between 4-7 million of these tasty 6-13 lb fish return to the cook inlet every year, making them the ultimate sustainable resource.
 They first show up as a trickle in early June as the 1st run fish head to the Russian river, then again in July as the massive 2nd run brings tens of thousands to hundreds of thousands of these fish into the river per day.
 Following these fish is a spike in tourism in July, as tourists by the thousands flock to the public fishing areas.
 This can make fishing for these fish at public fishing areas a stressful, and at times dangerous affair as you stand shoulder to shoulder with other fishermen, all vying for the best spots.